TrustAIRLab/ML-Doctor/README.md

 </tr>
 </tbody></table>

-For dataset name, there are 4 datasets in the code, namely CelebA, FMNIST (Fashion-MNIST), STL10, and UTKFace.
+For dataset name, there are four datasets in the code, namely CelebA, FMNIST (Fashion-MNIST), STL10, and UTKFace.
-For the models, we provide standard AlexNet, ResNet, and VGG, from PyTorch, and a CNN model (containing 2 convolutional layers and 2 fully connected layers).
+For the models, we provide standard AlexNet, ResNet, and VGG, from PyTorch, and a CNN model (containing two convolutional layers and two fully connected layers).

 ### For MemInf
 We have four modes in this function